Matild Manukyan

 Matild Manukyan (Մաթիլդ Մանուկյան; 1914 – 17 February 2001) was a wealthy Turkish businesswoman of Armenian descent.
-She was a real property investor and madam who made a fortune in the brothel business, whereby she became the top taxpayer in Istanbul for five consecutive years during the 1990s.
+She was a real property investor and madam who made a fortune in the brothel business (legal prostitution).
+At one point, she became the top taxpayer in Istanbul for five consecutive years during the 1990s.

 Biography

 She was born in 1914 to an aristocratic Armenian family in Istanbul, Ottoman Empire.
 After finishing the French language-high school Lycée Notre Dame de Sion Istanbul, she opened an haute couture atelier for Istanbul's socialites.
 Soon, she lost her husband and had to live alone with her son.

 Manukyan leased the buildings she inherited from her father in the red-light district of Karaköy neighbourhood in Istanbul to brothel owners.
 One of the brothel owners handed over his business to her in order to settle a debt, and over the years, she expanded the number of brothels she owned to a chain of 32.

 She invested her opulent earnings from the sex business into real property.
 Manukyan was the top taxpayer in Istanbul for five consecutive years during the 1990s and received an award for that by the revenue authority.
 She displayed her collection of certificates and recognition items she received from the authorities in her home in Şişli that she called the "M&M Museum".

 In an interview, she revealed that she then owned around 70 business centers and 500 apartments in Istanbul, 200 in Yalova, three five-star hotels in Antalya and Alanya, 10 villas in Kyrenia, Northern Cyprus and a factory in Istanbul in the export business.
 She also noted that she was building a hotel in Germany with 100 beds.
 She also ran a fleet of around 220 taxis.
 Luxury items owned by Manukyan included a Rolls-Royce car, four top model Mercedes and BMW cars, and an 18 m yacht in the Kalamış Marina in Istanbul.